kaushik912/code_public/blogging/js/js_closures_challenges.md

 ## Challenge 3

+- A client wants to implement doubler, tripler on a given number.
-- Create a multiplier function that takes `factor` as an argument.
+- Create a `multiplier` function that takes `factor` as an argument.
+- Return a function that takes `number` as an argument and applies `factor` to that number.
-- Use closures where `factor` is remembered in the inner function.
+- We are using closures here where `factor` is remembered in the inner function.

 ### Solution